kon0taku/Replacify/README.md

 # Replacify
-Used to help craft wordlists, Replacify takes permutations from your source list and adds new lines replacing all instances of your keyword in the target file.
+Used to help craft wordlists, Replacify takes the words in your source list (generally variations of your keyword) and adds new lines replacing all instances of your keyword in the target file.

 ## OPTIONS
 ```